DevNahyanK/Hackathon-Market-Place/Readme.md

 ---

+# Hackathon Day 3: API Integration and Data Migration

+## Project: Avion - Premium Furniture Marketplace

+Welcome to **Avion**, a marketplace for premium furniture and home decor.
+Day 3 focuses on **integrating APIs** and **migrating data** into the backend system.

+---

+## Key Goals
+1. **API Integration**:
+   - Use the API [https://hackathon-apis.vercel.app/api/products](https://hackathon-apis.vercel.app/api/products) to fetch product data.
+   - Populate the Sanity CMS with this data.

+2. **Data Migration**:
+   - Validate and structure product data for use in the marketplace.

+---

+## Schema Overview
+- **Product Schema**:
+  - Fields: `name`, `category`, `price`, `image`, `quantity`, `description`, `tags`, and dimensions.
+- **Category Schema**:
+  - Fields: `name` and `slug`.

+---

+## Steps to Implement
+1. Set up Sanity CMS and add the product and category schemas.
+2. Fetch product data using the provided API.
+3. Migrate and validate the data in Sanity CMS.

+---

+# Hackathon Day 4: Building Dynamic Frontend Components for Marketplace

+## Project: Avion - Premium Furniture Marketplace

+Welcome to **Avion**, a marketplace for premium chairs and furniture designed to redefine comfort and elegance.
+Day 4 of the hackathon focuses on building dynamic frontend components to enhance the shopping experience for users.

+## Key Features Built

+### 1. Product List
+- Shows all available products from Sanity CMS.
+- **Highlights**: Mobile-friendly, updates instantly.

+---

+### 2. Product Details
+- Displays product info like price, description, and specs.
+- **Highlights**: Real-time data, clean design.

+---

+### 3. Search Function
+- Helps users find products quickly with suggestions.
+- **Highlights**: Fast, accurate results as you type.

+---

+### 4. Cart System
+- Lets users manage items in their cart.
+- **Highlights**: Add/remove items, live cost updates.

+## Final Checklist
+- [x] Responsive design implemented for components.
+- [x] Sanity CMS integrated for dynamic data management.
+- [x] Next.js API routes used for optimized performance.
+- [x] User-friendly interface for seamless shopping.

+---

+## How to Run the Project
+1. Clone the repository.
+2. Install dependencies using `npm install`.
+3. Run the development server using `npm run dev`.
+4. Open `http://localhost:3000` to view the app in your browser.

+---

 ## 💼 Reflections
 Participating in this hackathon has strengthened my understanding of full-stack development and enhanced my ability to design scalable and user-friendly systems.
 I look forward to continuing this journey and building a marketplace that delivers real value to its users.